ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Synchronization of sequence numbers (see {{Section 6.3 of I-D.ietf-core-oscore-groupcomm}}).
 This concerns how a responder node that has just joined an OSCORE group can synchronize with the sequence number of requesters in the same group.

-Before sending the Joining Response, the Group Manager MUST verify that the joining node actually owns the associated private key.
+Before sending the Join Response, the Group Manager MUST verify that the joining node actually owns the associated private key.
 To this end, the Group Manager can rely on the proof-of-possession challenge-response defined in {{sec-joining-node-to-GM}}.

 Alternatively, when establishing a secure communication association with the Group Manager, the joining node can provide the Group Manager with its own authentication credential, and use the public key included thereof as asymmetric proof-of-possession key.
 For example, this is the case when the joining node relies on {{Section 3.2.2 of I-D.ietf-ace-dtls-authorize}} and authenticates itself during the DTLS handshake with the Group Manager.
 However, this requires the authentication credential to be in the format used in the OSCORE group, and that both the authentication credential of the joining node and the included public key are compatible with the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.